The global oil deal that never came to be

 Then, the first clouds began to appear.

-Thousands of kilometers away from Doha, at a Friday summit of the Organization of Islamic Cooperation in Istanbul, Saudi King Salman bin Abdulaziz and Iranian President Hassan Rouhani gave each other the cold shoulder in front of cameras after the 57-member group accused Iran of supporting terrorism.
+Thousands of kilometres away from Doha, at a Friday summit of the Organisation of Islamic Cooperation in Istanbul, Saudi King Salman bin Abdulaziz and Iranian President Hassan Rouhani gave each other the cold shoulder in front of cameras after the 57-member group accused Iran of supporting terrorism.

 The frosty tone was noted and quickly became a talking point among some delegates and OPEC watchers in Doha.